Akshay-Jambucha/Python-Programming-Internship/README.md

-# Python Programming Internship
+# 🐍 Python Programming Internship

-This repository contains all the tasks and projects completed during my Python Programming Internship at Maincrafts Technology.
+This repository contains all the tasks and projects completed during my **Python Programming Internship** at **Maincrafts Technology**.

-## Repository Structure
+## 📂 Repository Structure

 ```
 Python-Programming-Internship/